jwhberrios/MechaCar_Statistical_Analysis/README.md

 figure 3.
 Summary statistic table per lot

 ### Results
-With the design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch, the mean and standard deviation presented in figure 2 (1498.78 PSI, SD = 0.99) and the mean PSI and standard deviation for each lot presented in figure 3 indicates the suspension coil during production significantly exceeds the 100 pounds per square inch design specification.
+With the design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch, the variance presented in figure 2 is below 100 PSI.
+The variance for each lot presented in figure 3 indicates the suspension coil during production does not exceed design specifications for lots 1 & 2.
+However, lot 3 shows a variance greater than 100 (170 PSI).

-As such, based on this data analyses, the current manufacturing data does not meet the design specifications for all manufacturing lots in total and each lot individually.
+As such, based on this data analyses, the current manufacturing data meets the design specifications for all manufacturing lots in total.
+For each individual lots, lot 3 failed to meet the 100 PSI maximum variance in suspension coil.

 ## T-Tests on Suspension Coils